minrk/cpython/Doc/library/asyncio-platforms.rst

    On Windows, :class:`ProactorEventLoop` is now the default event loop.

+.. versionadded:: 3.14

+   On Windows, :class:`ProactorEventLoop` now supports :meth:`loop.add_reader` and :meth:`loop.add_writer`
+   by running :meth:`select.select` in a separate Thread.

 All event loops on Windows do not support the following methods:

 * :meth:`loop.create_unix_connection` and